Chia-Network/chialisp-web/docs/puzzles/cats.md

 There are two exceptions to the aforementioned zero-Delta rule:
   * Minting coins (creating CATs from XCH)
-  * Melting coins (returning CATs to their original XCH form)
+  * Retiring coins (melting CATs to their original XCH form)

 To account for these cases, the TAIL program may approve a misreporting of a CAT coin's Delta by a specific amount, called the **Extra Delta**.
 This is one of the parameters passed to the TAIL program.

-There are a few rules to ensure that extra coins are not minted or melted:
+There are a few rules to ensure that extra coins are not minted or retired:
   * If the Extra Delta is anything other than `0`, the TAIL program is forced to run.
 It must evaluate whether to permit the Extra Delta, or fail with an `(x)` call.
   * If the Extra Delta value in the solution does not cause the TAIL program to fail, then it is automatically added to the reported Delta, which is used in the announcement ring.
   * If the TAIL program is not revealed and the Extra Delta is not `0`, then the puzzle will fail.